Spy0x7/Spy0x7.github.io/_posts/2025-5-5-OData-SSRF-Fun-Filter-Injection-via-File-Upload.md

 X-Proxy-Destination: http://<my-collab>.oastify.com
 ```

-A few seconds later  boom 💥  a DNS callback was triggered from the backend.
+A few seconds latera DNS callback was triggered from the backend.
 That proved the server could make **arbitrary outbound HTTP requests**, and I could potentially:

 - Scan internal IP ranges
 - Hit cloud metadata like `169.254.169.254`